What Is a VPN Kill Switch? (And Do You Need It?)

 How does a VPN kill switch keep you secure?

-A VPN kill switch comes in handy in situations where your VPN connection unexpectedly drops.
+A VPN kill switch comes in handy when your VPN connection unexpectedly drops.
 If your kill switch detects that your device is no longer securely connected to the internet via a VPN connection, it completely disconnects your device from the internet, thereby safeguarding your privacy.

 How does a VPN kill switch work?